 For purposes of this section, Messrs.
 Edrick and Sze are each individually referred to as the "Executive."
 In April 2012, we entered into our current employment agreement with each Executive, which were effective as of January 1, 2012.
 Each Executive's employment agreement was amended, effective as of July 1, 2015.
-The terms of such agreements are substantially identical.
+Mr. Sze's employment agreement was further amended on April 29, 2019 to provide for certain additional death and disability benefits.
+Excluding those additional benefits, the terms of such agreements are substantially identical.
 Unless the agreement is terminated earlier in accordance with its terms, the agreement has a one year term that shall automatically be extended for successive one year periods, unless either party delivers notice of non-renewal to the other party at least 30 days prior to the end of the initial term or any renewal period then in effect.
 The employment agreement terminates on January 1 following the year in which the Executive turns 68.
 The agreements provide for an initial annual base salary of \$402,000 for Mr. Edrick and \$350,000 for Mr. Sze.
 The Executive is also eligible to receive bonus payments from the bonus pool established by us for our officers and employees and to participate in incentive compensation and other employee benefit plans established by us.
 The agreement contains certain restrictive covenants and other prohibitions that protect our proprietary and confidential information following termination and preclude the Executive during the term of the agreement and for 18 months thereafter from soliciting for hire any individual that was an executive, supervisor or manager of the Company on, or within 90 days prior to, the Executive's last date of employment with us.
-Each Executive's agreement also contains a clawback provision whereby the Executive's incentive or performance based compensation shall be subject to reduction or repayment by reason of a correction or restatement of our financial information if and to the extent such reduction or repayment is required by any applicable law.
+Each Executive's agreement also contains a clawback provision whereby the Executive's incentive or performance based compensation shall be subject to reduction or repayment is required by any applicable law.

-Under the terms of the agreement, we may terminate the Executive's employment at any time for "cause" (as defined in the agreement), or for the following additional reasons: (i) in the event of the Executive's death; (ii) because of physical or mental incapacity or disability, failure to perform the essential functions of his position for an aggregate period of 180 days within any 12 month period; or (iii) without cause on 30 days written notice, each as further detailed in the agreement.
+Under the terms of the agreement, the Company may terminate the Executive's employment at any time for "cause" (as defined in the agreement), or for the following additional reasons: (i) in the event of the Executive's death; (ii) because of physical or mental incapacity or disability, failure to perform the essential functions of his position for an aggregate period of 180 days within any 12 month period; or (iii) without cause on 30 days written notice, each as further detailed in the agreement.
 The Executive may also terminate his employment agreement for "good reason" (as defined in the agreement) or at any time on 30 days written notice.